ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 the former we push the complexity of quantifying different types of smoking histories to another part of the model, and in the former we wrap this complexity into the exposure component.

-When designing a risk exposure, it is important to clearly state and document what it describes.
-Take, for example, the GBD exposure *has ever experienced intimate partner violence*.
-Barring incredibly high mortality rates among IPV victims, we would expect the proportion of the population that has ever experienced IPV to increase monotonically with age.
-However, survey data consistenly reports this proportion to peak among 30-40 year olds, which we believe to be the result of recall bias.
-When implementing this in a model, however, if we were to initialize a population with IPV exposure values from survey data or GBD estimates and then allow the simulants to age for 10 years, our exposure distribution would no longer match our reference data.
-Thus it becomes clear that the entity we're describing needs to be "recollection of IPV", "recent experience of IPV", or some other attribute that incorporates a time component.

 What is a risk effect?